Overview of Insurance Products

 Source: Small-Business Owners' Insurance, by FL Dept. of Financial Services.

-When you buy a health plan, the insurance company agrees to pay for preventive services to help you stay well (Affordable Care Act plans), plus part of your medical bills when you need a checkup, get sick or have an accident.
+When you buy, or enroll in, a health plan, the insurance company agrees to pay for preventive services to help you stay well, plus part of your medical bills when you need a checkup, get sick or have an accident.
 These include things like doctor or hospital visits, prescription drugs, tests, maternity care and other medical services you may need.
-You may qualify for help from the government to pay part of your premium.
+That’s called “coverage.”

 A cafeteria plan (IRS Section 125) is a written benefit plan offered by an employer in which all participants are employees; and participants can choose cafeteria-style, from a menu of two or more cash or qualified benefits, using pre-tax contributions to pay for the premiums.

 .A qualified benefit is a benefit that the IRS does not consider part of an employee's gross income.
 Qualified benefits include, but are not limited to:

 accident and health plans (including medical plans, vision plans, dental plans, accident and disability insurance)

 group term life insurance plans (up to $50,000)

 certain stock bonus plans under section 401(k)(2) of the Internal Revenue Code